sarahstrong314/MCR3U/README.md

 3. Function Transformations

 4. Exponents and Radicals
- * Power Rules
+ * What some useful power rules are
- * Negative Exponents and Reciprocals
+ * What negative and rational exponents mean
- * Rational Exponents and Radicals
+ * How to add and multiply rational expressions
- * Adding Radical Expressions
- * Multiplying Radical Expressions

 5. Exponential Functions